splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/5-wrap-up/2-01-map-drawn.md

 ---
 title: Map explorer with map drawn
 sidebar:
-  label: " - map drawn"
+  label: " - Map drawn"
 ---

 The first iteration of the map explorer had us put in place the data types and create the code to draw the map to the screen.
 Make sure to have a go at this yourself first, and only use this to help you if you get stuck.